epsilonlabs/emc-cameo/README.md

 mvn -f pom-plain.xml clean install
 ```

-This build is for redistributing the EMC driver via Maven / plain JARs (e.g. for use from the [Epsilon Ant tasks](https://www.eclipse.org/epsilon/doc/workflow/)), and for developers that are not using Eclipse.
+This build is for redistributing the EMC driver via Maven as plain JARs (e.g. for use from the [Epsilon Ant tasks](https://www.eclipse.org/epsilon/doc/workflow/)), for generating the Ant-oriented self-contained distribution, and for developers that are not using Eclipse.

 Specifically, this plain Maven build does not run the `create-magicdraw-plugin.sh` script, which is needed when developing the EMC driver as an Eclipse plugin.